3 walking days

 The Journey

-To reach the Thames you leave the front door of the hotel and follow the Kennet Canal for a half mile to where it meets the Thames.
+It’s a half mile walk through the town centre to reach the Thames at Reading Bridge.
 You follow the right bank of the river until you reach Sonning three miles later.
 Sonning is a delightfully pretty village.
-In fact, its is so beautiful that it has become popular with the rich and famous: George Clooney, Teresa May and Uri Geller (remember him?) all live here.
+In fact, it is so beautiful that it has become popular with the rich and famous: George Clooney and Teresa May both live here.

 The Destination